omnata-labs/salesforce-oauth-client-credentials/README.md

 ## Setup Process

+### Step 1: Installation
-Step 1: Install the OAuthClientCredentialsAuthProvider apex class and Client_Credentials_OAuth__mdt custom metadata type in your Salesforce instance.
+Install the `OAuthClientCredentialsAuthProvider` apex class and `Client_Credentials_OAuth__mdt` custom metadata type in your Salesforce instance.
 You can use the Deploy button at the top, or the sfdx cli to do this.

+### Step 2: First Named Credential
-Step 2: Create a Named Credential to hold your Client Credentials.
+Create a Named Credential to hold your Client Credentials.
 Configure it as follows (use Legacy):
-Label: A label describing what the client credentials are for, ideally should mention the Authorization Server (e.g. "Okta Client Credentials")
+- Label: A label describing what the client credentials are for, ideally should mention the Authorization Server (e.g. "Okta Client Credentials")
-Name: As above, but a short name.
+- Name: As above, but a short name.
 Copy this for the next step.
-URL: The URL of the Authorization Server's token endpoint Identity Type: Named Principal
+- URL: The URL of the Authorization Server's token endpoint
+- Identity Type: Named Principal
-Authentication Protocol: Password Authentication
+- Authentication Protocol: Password Authentication
-Username: Your Client ID
+- Username: Your Client ID
-Password: Your Client Secret
+- Password: Your Client Secret
-Generate Authorization Header: Yes
+- Generate Authorization Header: Yes
-Allow Merge Fields in HTTP Header: No
+- Allow Merge Fields in HTTP Header: No
-Allow Merge Fields in HTTP Body: No
+- Allow Merge Fields in HTTP Body: No

-Step 3: Create an Auth Provider
+### Step 3: Auth Provider
-Configure it as follows:
+Create a new Auth.
+Provider, configure it as follows:
 Provider Type: OAuthClientCredentialsAuthProvider (if it's not in the list, you haven't deployed the Apex class correctly)
-Name: A name describing the Authorization Server (e.g. "Okta") URL Suffix: Any valid suffix, feel free to use the same as the Name URL Suffix (again): the same suffix as above, we use this inside the plugin code Named Credentials Name: the name of the named credentials you created in Step 2 OAuth scopes: Configure as per your Authorization server Include Consumer Secret in SOAP API Responses: No Execute Registration As: Pick a user
+- Name: A name describing the Authorization Server (e.g. "Okta")
+- URL Suffix: Any valid suffix, feel free to use the same as the Name
+- URL Suffix (again): the same suffix as above, we use this inside the plugin code
+- Named Credentials Name: the name of the named credentials you created in Step 2
+- OAuth scopes: Configure as per your Authorization server
+- Include Consumer Secret in SOAP API Responses: No
+- Execute Registration As: Pick a user

-Step 4: Create another Named Credential
+### Step 4: Second Named Credential
+Create a Named Credential to manage OAuth tokens for your callouts.
 Configure it as follows (use Legacy):
-Label: A label describing the Resource Server (the system you need the access token for)
+- Label: A label describing the Resource Server (the system you need the access token for)
-Name: As above, but a short name
+- Name: As above, but a short name
-URL: The URL of the server you need to access
+- URL: The URL of the server you need to access
-Identity Type: Named Principal
+- Identity Type: Named Principal
-Authentication Protocol: OAuth 2.0
+- Authentication Protocol: OAuth 2.0
-Authentication Provider: The Auth Provider you created in Step 3 OAuth scope: Configure as required
+- Authentication Provider: The Auth Provider you created in Step 3
+- OAuth scope: Configure as required
-Start Authentication Flow on Save: Yes
+- Start Authentication Flow on Save: Yes
-Generate Authorization Header: Yes
+- Generate Authorization Header: Yes
-Allow Merge Fields in HTTP Header: No
+- Allow Merge Fields in HTTP Header: No
-Allow Merge Fields in HTTP Body: No
+- Allow Merge Fields in HTTP Body: No

 When you click save, you'll get redirected back to the same screen.
 Hopefully the Authentication Status has changed to a success message.
 If not, Salesforce does not always relay the failures back to the browser.
 If you want to dig further into the response, try uncommenting the debug statement in the getAccessToken method of OAuthClientCredentialsAuthProvider.

-Step 5: Use the Named Credential
+### Step 5: Use it
 Whenever you need to access an external resource, you can do a callout using the Named Credential from Step 5.